-Algorithm 4.2 is theoretically sound, but can still be greatly improved.
-Most modern computer packages instead use the $implicit\ QR\ algorithm$, an improved version of the QR algorithm, to compute eigenvalues.
+Algorithm 8.2 is theoretically sound, but can still be greatly improved.
+Most modern computer packages instead use the implicit QR algorithm, an improved version of the QR algorithm, to compute eigenvalues.

 For large matrices, there are other iterative methods besides the power method and the QR algorithm for efficiently computing eigenvalues.
 They include the Arnoldi iteration, the Jacobi method, the Rayleigh quotient method, and others.
+We will return to this subject after studying spectral calculus and Krylov subspaces.